phil-opp/blog_os/blog/content/second-edition/posts/06-cpu-exceptions/index.md

 Our handler just outputs a message and pretty-prints the exception stack frame.

-When we try to compile it, the following error occurs:
+When we try to compile it, the following errors occur:

 ```
 error[E0658]: x86-interrupt ABI is experimental and subject to change (see issue #40180)